nazrhyn/angular-summit-2017-notes/keynote.md

 # Keynote
-* There is no semver?
+* There is no server?
 (Even though this guy says it is.)
    * Anything higher than 1.x is all "Angular".
-   * "Breakin change" is being taken very seriously; even something that becomes a warning that wasn't is breaking.
+   * "Breaking change" is being taken very seriously; even something that becomes a warning that wasn't is breaking.
    * Moving to a modern staggered release schedule.
       * Patches every week.
       * 3 minor releases.